Sahrawi refugee camps: Population numbers

 The number of Sahrawi refugees in Tindouf camps is disputed and politically sensitive.
 Morocco argues that Polisario and Algeria overestimate the numbers to attract political attention and foreign aid, while Polisario accuses Morocco of attempting to restrict human aid as a means of pressure on civilian refugee populations.
 The refugees' numbers will also be important in determining their political weight in the possible event of a referendum to determine Western Sahara's future status.

 Algerian authorities have estimated the number of Sahrawi refugees in Algeria to be 165,000.
-This has been supported by Polisario, although the movement recognizes that some refugees have rebased to Mauritania, a country that houses about 26,000 Sahrawis refugees.
+This has been supported by Polisario, although the movement recognizes that some refugees have rebased to Mauritania, a country that houses about 26,000 Sahrawi refugees.
 UNHCR referred to Algeria's figure for many years, but in 2005 concern about it being inflated led the organization to reduce its working figure to 90,000 based on satellite imagery analysis.
 UNHCR is in dialogue with the Algerian Government and the Sahrawi refugee leadership, seeking to conduct a census to determine the exact number of refugees in the camps.

 In 1998, UN's Minurso mission identified 42,378 voting-age adults in the camps, counting only those who had contacted the mission's registration offices and subsequently been able to prove their descent from pre-1975 Western Sahara.
 No attempt was made to estimate the total population number in the camps.

 The Moroccan government contends that the total number of refugees is around 45,000 to 50,000, and also that these people are kept in the camps by Polisario against their will.
-However, the Central Intelligence Agency notes that there are about 100,000 refugees in Algerian sponsored camps near the town of Tindouf alone.
+However, the Central Intelligence Agency notes that there are about 100,000 refugees in Algerian-sponsored camps near the town of Tindouf alone.